ftzm/TaskLand/README.md

 ## Features

 Taskland sports the following features, among others:

--projects
--contexts
+- projects
+- contexts
--task scheduling
+- task scheduling
--flexible task repition
+- flexible task repition
--subtasks
+- subtasks
--colorized output
+- colorized output
--view by any date range
+- view by any date range
--filter by task text, project, context
+- filter by task text, project, context
--Zsh autocompletion
+- Zsh autocompletion
--Compatible with Todo.txt
+- Compatible with Todo.txt

 ## Installation

--simply clone the folder into the directory of your choice.
+- simply clone the folder into the directory of your choice.
--cd into the folder, and run "chmod +x taskland.py"
+- cd into the folder, and run "chmod +x taskland.py"

 At this point you can run the application using the absolute path, but it is recommended to set up an alias.
 Something short like 't' make running the application very convenient.

 Setting up an alias in Bash:

-1. Add the following line anywhere in your .bashrc: alias t="/path/to/your/taskland.py"
+1. Add the following line anywhere in your .bashrc:

+alias t="/path/to/your/taskland.py"
+j
 2. Reload your .bashrc by running the following command:

 . ~/.bashrc

 Setting up an alias in Zsh:

-1. Add the following line anywhere in your .zshrc alias t=/path/to/your/taskland.py
+1. Add the following line anywhere in your .zshrc

+alias t=/path/to/your/taskland.py
-2. Reload your .zshrc by running the following command:
+2. Reload your .zshrc by running the following command: j
 . ~/.zshrc

 TaskLand also includes an autocompletion script for Zsh.
 This will suggest commands as well as projects and contexts already used in the list.
 To install: